How to Remove Write Protection on Micro SD Card

 Recovering the data is pretty easy and simple with the Disk Drill SD card recovery tool.
 It is extremely user-friendly and helps you recover all your data seamlessly.
 We will help you with a step-by-step process to recover your SD card data.

-Step 1.
-Download the Disk Drill for your Windows and install using administrator credentials.
-Once you have installed the software, you will be able to restore 500 MB of data using the trial version.
+1. Download the Disk Drill for your Windows and install using administrator credentials.
+Once you have installed the software, you will be able to restore 500 MB of data using the trial version.disk drill install

-How To Remove the Write Protection on a Micro SD Card?
+How to Remove the Write Protection on a Micro SD Card on Windows

 Method 1: Check the Lock Switch